-Joint pain is due to many factors; hereditary, congenital, inappropriate wear and tear are some.
-Sadly, we can’t do a thing about our gene pool, but the wear and tear issue we can!
+Joint pain is due to many factors; hereditary, congenital, and inappropriate wear and tear.
+Sadly, we can’t do a thing about our gene pool, but with the wear and tear issue, we can!

 I have read that by the time we reach 65 yrs old as many as 75% of the western world population will suffer from arthritic issues and pain.
-In cultures where people eat mainly a wholefood, wholegrain, vegetarian diet arthritis is virtually unknown!
+In cultures where people eat mainly whole food, wholegrain, vegetarian diet arthritis is virtually unknown!

-Interestingly, (and personally worryingly) ladies seem to be a afflicted more so then men.
+Interestingly, (and personally worryingly) ladies seem to be afflicted more so than men.
 The majority of people affiliated with this eat too many acid-forming foods (see what will help).

 What Actually Happens?

-Over time the cartilage (the cushion of the joint) breaks down, often the bone become thickened and distorted which leads to a restriction in movement.
-This usually occurs on hips knees spine & hands (the load bearing joints) Osteoarthritis develops with degenerative wear and tear (often classed as primary osteoporosis) Arthritis triggered by breaks, falls or underlying disease is classified as secondary arthritis.
+Over time the cartilage (the cushion of the joint) breaks down, and often the bone becomes thickened and distorted which leads to a restriction in movement.
+This usually occurs on the hips knees spine & hands (the load-bearing joints) Osteoarthritis develops with degenerative wear and tear (often classed as primary osteoporosis) Arthritis triggered by breaks, falls or underlying disease is classified as secondary arthritis.

 What Will Help?